Kesavar-Kabilar/StocksRNN-PricePredictor/README.md

 For the RNN stocks model there is one rnn layer with 4x150 parameters with 150 biases and one fully connected layer of size 150x1 with 1 bias.
 Hence there are 4x150 + 150 + 150x1 + 1 = 600 + 150 + 150 + 1 = 901 total parameters.

+For the LSTM stocks model there is one lstm layer with 4x4x150 parameters with 150 biases and one fully connected layer of size 150x1 with 1 bias.
+Hence there are 4x4x150 + 150 + 150x1 + 1 = 2400 + 150 + 150 + 1 = 2701 total parameters.

 ### Examples

 Best Model Prediction with a mean squared error of approximately 0.12.